mikhailtrepachev/ShopExample/README.md

 The server part is based on the Clean Architecture, the client application is divided into modules and components.
 The facade pattern is also used.

+TODO:
+- Cover the application with tests
+- Visual design rework
+- Section with personal promotional offers